NovaSector/NovaSector/modular_nova/modules/undersized/readme.md

 ### Description:

-Adds the `Undersized` quirk: a tiny carbon humanoid (`MOB_SIZE_TINY`, half-scale sprite) with reduced movement speed, weakened unarmed damage, no neck-grabs, table/grille passability, and a custom step-crush component that pulps them under combat-mode walkers and dense structures.
-Pacifists, walking non-combat-mode characters, and characters too small (`MOB_SIZE_SMALL` and below) won't squash an undersized.
+Adds the `Undersized` quirk: a tiny carbon humanoid (`MOB_SIZE_TINY`, half-scale sprite) with reduced movement speed, weakened unarmed damage, longer melee click cooldown, 15% lower maxHealth, no neck-grabs, table/grille passability, and a custom step-crush component that pulps them under combat-mode walkers (or any walker, if they're prone) and dense structures.
+Pacifists, characters too small (`MOB_SIZE_SMALL` and below), and anyone in zero-G can't squash an undersized.

+The quirk does *not* grant `TRAIT_UNDENSE` — phasing through other mobs would bypass the step-crush hazard entirely.
+Table/grille passability is handled separately via `passtable_on()`.

 Ports `Undersized` from DopplerShift (`modular_doppler/modular_quirks/undersized/`), forwarding examine, ID/access, and breath behavior through the `mob_holder` so a held undersized still functions.

 Ships **`hidden_quirk = TRUE`** so only admins can grant it during the bake-in period; flip it to `FALSE` in a follow-up PR once interactions and balance are settled.

+### Design notes:

+The load-bearing combat nerf is the **melee click-cooldown extension**, not the unarmed damage bonuses.
+SS13's combat is decided by who can chain stuns/disables first, not damage per click — so a 0.5× damage multiplier is mostly cosmetic, while a +0.6s delay between swings actually keeps the quirk holder out of arms-race scenarios.

+The **combat-mode-or-prone** step-crush gate is intentionally permissive: most crew don't run combat-mode by default, so accidental Frogger deaths from incidental movement basically end.
+Griefers who *want* to crush a tiny crewmate must consciously toggle combat (which is `attack_log`-loggable).
+A soap-slipped or knocked-down undersized can still be casually trampled, which preserves the original RP hazard.

+The 15% maxHealth reduction is the "organic holosynth" identity lever: less to repair, every chem heals a proportionally larger fraction of the bar.

 ### TG Proc Changes: